kununu/elasticsearch/README.md

  1. reduce cognitive load when interacting with Elastic by providing an intuitive query language with a fluent interface while staying very close to Elastic terminology
  2. make the user independent of the underlying client library

-When starting to work with Elastic it's handy to

 ## Technical Concept
 The key ingredients of this package are:
  - Adapters